CESNET/CzechLight-br2-external/README.md

 #### Clearfog

 On a regular Clearfog Base with an eMMC, one has to bootstrap the device first.
-If recovering a totally bricked board, one can use the `kwboot` command to upload the initial U-Boot via the console.
+If recovering a totally bricked board (or one that is fresh from factory), use the `kwboot` command to upload the initial, new enough U-Boot via the console.
 Ensure that the jumpers are set to `0 1 0 0 1` (default for eMMC boot is `0 0 1 1 1`), and then use U-Boot's `kwboot` tool:

 ```sh
 ./host/bin/kwboot -b ./u-boot-spl.kwb -t -p /dev/ttyUSB0
 ```
-Once in U-Boot (a stock factory image is OK as well), plug a USB flash disk which contains `images/usb-flash.img` and execute:
+Once in U-Boot, plug a USB flash disk which contains `images/usb-flash.img` and execute:

 ```sh
 usb start; fatload usb 0:1 00800000 boot.scr; source 00800000